JazzBrown1/hadrian/README.md

 });
 ```

-The init() middleware must be called before any other authenitcation middleware and after parsing and sessions middleware(If sessions are required).
+The init() middleware must be called before any other authentication middleware and after parsing and sessions middleware(If sessions are required).

 ```javascript
 app.use(json({ extended: false }));